Updated: May 20, 2022

 The School strives to put the student and visitor experience at the forefront of all of its decisions, and we appreciate all that our talented teachers' contribute to our community.
 We have compiled a list of frequently asked questions to provide an update to our community of students, staff, and donors.
 We strive to have open, transparent negotiations and welcome our community’s input throughout this process.

 How often are the administration and union leadership meeting for negotiations and how long do you expect the process to take?

-We are currently meeting together every other week for four hours, and we make ourselves available for interim conversations as necessary.
-It typically takes more than a year before a first contract is reached as building the framework of a contract is time consuming.
-First-time negotiations are often challenging and our organization is quite unique which also adds to the complexity of the process.
-As we started negotiations in October 2019, this process is proving not to be an exception to the rule and both sides still have outstanding proposals that are being discussed.
+We meet every other week for four hours, and we have made ourselves available for additional interim conversations.
+It typically takes longer to complete a first contract as building the framework of a contract is time consuming.
+First-time negotiations are often challenging, and because our organization is quite unique, the process has added layers of complexity.
+As we started negotiations in October 2019, this process is proving not to be an exception to the rule.

 The negotiations process seems slow, what is taking so long to get a contract?

 The negotiations process is complex and can be time consuming.
 The School is committed to working together with the union to develop an equitable agreement that works for all parties.
-We also recognize that it may take a considerable amount of time for the union to secure agreement to a proposed contract by over 240 part-time teachers.
+We also recognize that it may take a considerable amount of time for the union to secure agreement to a proposed contract by over 200 part-time teachers.
+The parties have made substantial progress, particularly over the last several months, and we are hopeful that we will be able to fully wrap-up these negotiations very soon.

 How has the COVID-19 pandemic impacted negotiations?